Women amputees on WhatsApp help each other find footwear and figure out marriage

 However, when her parents wanted her to get married, she found that offers for arranged marriage did not come her way.
 It was then that she became acutely aware that she was perceived as being different from other women and that there was still stigma attached to her physical disability.

 According to Hema Subhash, founder of One Step At A Time, a support group in Bangalore for both men and women with amputations and orthopaedic disabilities, the idea of a disabled woman finding a partner is one that the world still finds astonishing.
 Subhash, who is also a member of the WhatsApp group, said that people still think that a woman is supposed to be the caregiver in a relationship.
-That a disabled woman would require care and demand it from a make partner does not fit popular ideas of relationships.
+That a disabled woman would require care and demand it from a male partner does not fit popular ideas of relationships.
 A disabled man may be seen as someone to care for and may find a partner more easily.

 Subhash recalled when a taxi driver, upon finding out that she is married, had asked her how much she had to pay her husband’s family.